-Your city/town’s Animal Control may not be allowed to help cats.
+Your city/town’s Animal Control may not help cats.

 Contact them to verify.
 Most people believe that if their cat goes missing they can call the Police or Animal Control for help.